reissbaker/promethean/README.md

 LoRA](https://huggingface.co/reissbaker/llama-3.1-70b-abliterated-lora)
 uncensors Llama 3.1 70B by distilling from a larger uncensored model, something that isn't possible with prompt engineering alone.

-### Comparison with other tools

-* __Unsloth__: While Unsloth is *very* fast (hence the name), it only supports single-GPU training: so you can't train an unquantized 70B model, and [quantizing past FP8 can significantly harm model performance](https://arxiv.org/pdf/2411.04330).
-It's also a lower-level Python API that assumes significantly more knowledge of the LLM training ecosystem.
-* __Axolotl__: Axolotl supports many, many different models and ways of training models...
-But requires lots of configuration, along with trial-and-error around system performance tuning of things like batch sizes, sharding, and gradient accumulation steps in order to get jobs to run.
-Unfat can generate known-good Axolotl configurations for you, so you don't have to do that yourself.

 ## Getting started